 Step 1: Make Healthy Food Choices

-Making healthy food choices starts be eating a variety of nutrient dense foods.
+Making healthy food choices starts by eating a variety of nutrient dense foods.
 Eat more fruits, vegetables, whole grains, legumes and fatty fish.
-Aim to fill half your plate with fruits and vegetables and eat salmon, lake trout, albacore tune, mackerel or sardines twice a week.
+Aim to fill half your plate with fruits and vegetables and eat salmon, lake trout, albacore tuna, mackerel or sardines twice a week.
 Legumes including beans and lentils are great sources of fiber and also pack a punch of protein.
 Not only are they heart-healthy, they're very affordable as well.
 Choose whole-grain foods most often and minimize refined grain foods.

 Eat less foods that have added salt, sugars and fats.
-Salt by preparing foods at home so you can control the amount of sodium in your meals.
+Reduce salt intake by preparing foods at home so you can control the amount of sodium in your meals.
 As you prepare meals, use as little salt as possible.
 You can cut at least half the salt from most recipes.
 As you shop, select reduced-sodium or no-salt-added canned soups and vegetables.
 Steer clear of trans fats and limit your intake of saturated fat.

 Step 2: Be Active

 Regular, moderate physical activity lowers blood pressure and helps your body control stress and weight.
 Be physically active in your own way.
 Start by doing what you can, at least 10 minutes at a time.
 Always check with your physician before beginning a workout regimen.